mattgif/ply/README.md

   }
   ```

-  To search by location, request body (long and lat must be numbers (ints or floats):
+  To search by location, request body (lng and lat must be numbers (ints or floats)):
   ```
   {
     location: {